remotion-dev/remotion/packages/docs/docs/cli.md

 _available for `render` and `still` command._

 Scales the output frames by the factor you pass in.
 For example, a 1280x720px frame will become a 1920x1080px frame with a scale factor of `1.5`.
-Vector elements like fonts and HTML markups will be rendered with extra details. `scale` must be between 1 to 16.
+Vector elements like fonts and HTML markups will be rendered with extra details. `scale` must be greater than 0 and less than equal to 16.
 Default: `1`.

 ### `--frames`